Home > Mac Data Recovery Tips

 Commonly, the startup disk not showing up in Disk Utility has some hardware issues.
 In this case, your Mac won't boot and the startup disk can't be found anywhere on Mac, even in Disk Utility.

-As you can't find the startup disk in macOS Recovery mode, to make your Mac rebootable, you have to take it to a professional repair store.
+As the internal HDD cannot be seen in Disk Utility macOS Recovery mode, to make your Mac rebootable, you have to take it to a professional repair store.

 When an internal Fusion drive is split, you can't see it showing up on Mac normally.
 Instead, it is split into two separate hard drives: SSD and HDD, making the internal fusion hard drive invisible.